 Keto Nootropic by Perfect Keto

-We have one more product from Perfect Keto, and it combines the previous two products in one — plus more!
-If you’re interested in truly transforming your body and mind, Keto Nootropic will give you healthy doses of MCTs, essential minerals (electrolytes), vitamins, BHB ketones, and nootropic ingredients.
+We have one more product from Perfect Keto, and it combines the previous two products into one — plus additional benefits!
+If you’re interested in truly transforming your body and mind, Keto Nootropic provides healthy doses of MCTs, essential minerals (electrolytes), vitamins, BHB ketones, and nootropic ingredients.

-This is truly an all-in-one solution that’s filled with power.
-We know what the keto ingredients will do, but the addition of DHA, Alpha-GPC, Cat’s Claw Extract, Bacopa Monnieri, L-Theanine, Phosphatidylserine, and Gingko Biloba will truly benefit your brain and cognitive function.
+This is truly an all-in-one solution packed with power.
+We understand what the keto ingredients accomplish, but the addition of DHA, Alpha-GPC, Cat’s Claw Extract, Bacopa Monnieri, L-Theanine, Phosphatidylserine, and Gingko Biloba will significantly benefit your brain and cognitive function.

-It comes in powdered form and will cost $40 per 15-serving tub.
-It’s a little more expensive, but you get what you pay for here.
+It comes in powder form and costs $40 per 15-serving tub.
+It’s slightly more expensive, but you get exceptional value here.

 Click here to get the best price on Perfect Keto Nootropics.